umd-lhcb/root-curated/README.md

 We have [a fork of ROOT](https://github.com/umd-lhcb/root) in our organization.
 This is used to adapt Phoebe's HistFactory patches with newer versions of ROOT.

-The proposed branching strategy is:
+The branching strategy is:

-- `histfactory_patch`: Latest development
+- `histfactory_patch`: Latest development branch
 - `histfactory_patch_vX-YY-ZZ`: Historical ROOT versions that work with Phoebe's patch